joeparis/pf2e-errata/src/dark_archive.md

 **Range** touch; **Targets** 1 creature
 -
 You create a simple weapon of force.
-Make a melee spell attack roll against your target’s AC.
+Make a melee spell attack roll against your target's AC.
 If you hit, you deal 2d8 bludgeoning or slashing damage (your choice).
 On a critical success, you deal double damage and can choose to detonate your weapon to push the target 10 feet away from you.
 -
 **Heightened (+1)** The damage increases by 1d8.
 -
 **Amp** You form multiple force weapons to lash out at multiple foes.
 You make two imaginary weapon Strikes, each against a different target.
-Your multiple attack penalty doesn’t increase until you’ve made both Strikes.
+Your multiple attack penalty doesn't increase until you've made both Strikes.

 **Amp Heightened (+1)** The damage increases by 2d8 instead of 1d8.
 )